Saints win 20-10 in Philly, deny Eagles top spot in NFC

 The Saints finish at home against Carolina next Sunday.

-The Eagles host the New York Giants next Sunday with the No. 1 seed at stake.
+The Eagles host the New York Giants next weekend with the No. 1 seed at stake.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL